01 of 04

 The same basic principles and features of hand pruners apply to loppers.
 You want a carbon-steel blade and the option of replacement parts.
 There are by-pass, anvil, rachet, and ergonomic loppers too.

 There will be less stress on your hands when using loppers since you'll be using both hands to make a cut.
 But a comfortable grip is still important and some type of cushioned bumper behind the blades will prevent the handles banging together and jarring you.

 Loppers can cost anywhere from about $20 up to $200.
 Although a good quality lopper is a tool for life, you probably won't be getting as much use out of your loppers as your hand pruners.
 Put your resources into your hand pruners first.Continue to 3 of 4 below.

 Every homeowner seems to have a pair of pruning shears in their tool shed.
 Shears have long been the tool of choice for hacking back the shrubs in front of the house.
 Current gardening etiquette frowns on using shears to prune foundation plants.
 Part of this thinking is because it is becoming less fashionable to have perfectly clipped and shaped shrubs.
 Allowing evergreens to grow into their natural shapes is more in favor.
 More importantly, shears leave ragged edges when they cut and that's... not good for plants.
 It is recommended that you prune these shrubs with hand pruners.
 True, it will take a good bit longer, but you can make pruning cuts cleanly and where you want them.

-However, I've never seen a shrub killed by being pruned with shears and if you have a lot of shrubs or if you simply like the look of clipped and shaped shrubs, then pruning shears are the tool you should use.
+However, if you have a lot of shrubs or if you simply like the look of clipped and shaped shrubs, then pruning shears is the tool you should use.

 Another maintenance job where pruning shears are indispensable is perennial shearing.
 Many perennial plants decline after their initial bloom period and shearing back the entire plant will remove the ragged old foliage so that the new growth can fill in.